-|A subscription to Washington History (two issues per year) is one of the most valued benefits of our members.
+|A subscription to Washington History (two issues per year) is one of the most valued benefits of membership in the Historical Society of Washington, D.C.
 Membership is currently available at two levels.
 Annual Membership includes Washington History and these benefits.
 Membership Plus includes online access to all past issues of both Washington History and the Records of the Columbia Historical Society and these benefits.
 For institutional subscription information, please contact email@example.com.|

 |Current issues are available for purchase at the Historical Society’s Kiplinger Research Library and Politics & Prose Bookstore.
 Current and remaining past issues are available from the Historical Society web store on Amazon.com.|

-|Search Washington History through JSTOR or see a complete list of the tables of contents.
-Please note, JSTOR access is available in the Kiplinger Research Library as well as off-site to those who are members at the Membership Plus level.|
+|Search Washington History through JSTOR or see a complete list of the table of contents.
+Please note, JSTOR access is available in the Kiplinger Research Library as well as off-site to members at the Membership Plus level.|

 |The editors of Washington History welcome submissions of essays as well as books, films, and exhibits to review.
 Please view the submission guidelines and contact the editor for further information at firstname.lastname@example.org.|

-|Advertising in Washington History is an excellent way to reach a local audience passionate about Washington as well as support the Historical Society’s over 120-year publishing history.
+|Advertising in Washington History is an excellent way to reach a local audience passionate about Washington as well as to support the Historical Society’s 120-year-plus publishing history.
 View the advertising rate sheet or contact managing editor Jane Freundel Levey for more information.|

 Chris Myers Asch, Editor